On signed diagonal flip sequences: The main result

 We now go on to study when it is possible to transform a sequence of (non-signed) diagonal flips into a sequence of signed diagonal flips.

 Given a sequence of diagonal flips $\varphi(1)$, $\varphi(2)$, ... , $\varphi(k)$ from one triangulation of a $n$-polygon to another, we will construct a graph $G(\varphi)$ in the following way.
-Given an enumeration on the vertices of the polygon we represent a diagonal flip $\varphi(i)$ by a triple $(i,X(i),Y(i))$ where $i$ is the order in the sequence that $\varphi(i)$ appears, $X(i)=\{abc,acd\}$ is the set of the triangles in the triangulation that have been removed by the flip and $Y(i)=\{abd,bcd\}$ is the set of the triangles in the triangulation that have been inserted.
-The diagonal flips will be the vertices of the graph $G(\varphi)$ and, for $i<j$, the flip $\varphi(i)=(i,X(i),Y(i))$ is adjacent to the flip $\varphi(j)=(j,X(j),Y(j))$ if and only if $Y(i)\cap X(j)\not= \emptyset$ and Thus, an edge in the graph between the $i^{th}$ and $j^{th}$ vertex occurs when one or both triangles in the output of the $i^{th}$ flip is in the input of the $j^{th}$ (there is a "flip interaction"), and the same triangle(s) are not involved in an intermediate flip interaction (with flip $k$, for $i<k<j$).
+Given an enumeration on the vertices of the polygon we represent a diagonal flip $\varphi(i)$ by a triple $(i,X(i),Y(i))$ where $i$ is the order in the sequence that $\varphi(i)$ appears, $X(i)=\{abc,acd\}$ is the removed set, i.e. the set of the triangles in the triangulation that have been removed by the flip and $Y(i)=\{abd,bcd\}$ is the inserted set, i.e. the set of the triangles in the triangulation that have been inserted.
+The diagonal flips will be the vertices of the graph $G(\varphi)$ and, for $i<j$, the flip $\varphi(i)=(i,X(i),Y(i))$ is adjacent to the flip $\varphi(j)=(j,X(j),Y(j))$ if and only if $Y(i)\cap X(j)\not= \emptyset$ and Thus, an edge in the graph between the $i^{th}$ and $j^{th}$ vertex occurs when one or both triangles in the inserted set $Y(i)$ of the $i^{th}$ flip is in the removed set $X(j)$ of the $j^{th}$ flip (there is a "flip interaction"), and the same triangle(s) are not involved in an intermediate flip interaction (with flip $k$, for $i<k<j$).
+This graph can be constructed in the following way: for $i=1$ to $i=n-1$ we take the two triangles in $Y(i)$ (the inserted set of $\varphi(i)$) and join $\varphi(i)$ to the first $\varphi(j)$ and the first $\varphi(k)$ (if these exist) for which the respective triangles appear in their removed sets $X(j)$ and $X(k)$ ($j$ and $k$ might be the same).
+This algorithm can be carried out in quadratic time on the number of flips (vertices).